Monthly Archives: April 2026

 I have recently begun work on the book’s tenth chapter, which follows a decade in Macintosh’s life from financial failure in London in 1783, through personal reinvention as a gentleman farmer in the rural hinterland of Avignon and the tragic suicide of his son, to the advent of the French Revolution and the eventual seizure of his property as a bien national.
 I am looking forward (albeit trepidatiously) to tackling this chapter, since it concerns the period of Macintosh’s life that is currently the most obscure to me.
 Part of the mystery derives from the fact that most of the archival sources are (understandably) written in French and therefore take me much longer to process and make sense of than English-language sources.

-One episode of Macintosh’s time in France that I am particularly looking forward to unravelling is his friendship with Leonor de Almeida Portugal, the poet and painter whom Macintosh knew as the Countess Oeynhausen.
+One episode of Macintosh’s time in France that I am particularly looking forward to unravelling is his friendship with Leonor de Almeida Portugal, the poet and painter whom Macintosh knew as the Countess Oyenhausen.
 Leonor, Marquesa de Alorna, led a fascinating life that rivals Macintosh for interest and intrigue.
 Indeed, so compelling is her story that it will be coming to Netflix later this year as a six-part Portuguese-language biographical series made by Ukbar Filmes and RTP, with Sara Matos in the lead role.

 Sara Matos as Leonor de Almeida Portugal. © Ukbar Filmes.